Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Simulation Setup

-The first step of the analysis is to find cluster structures in the simulated data.
-Galaxies and halos are the gravitationally bound objects and they appear as clusters in the data.
+Given the initial halo configuration, the simulations using PyUltraLight for FDM and Gadget2 for CDM are performed.
+For each time step, we save both FDM and CDM density maps for further halo reconstruction and data analysis.
+Galaxies and halos are the gravitationally bound objects and they appear as clusters in the density map data.
 A cluster can be defined as a large collection of points or cells in a small area or a localized volume.
 Cluster finding has been a popular topic in computational science.
 Many different clustering algorithms are available which have been developed and maintained by many different groups.
 As each clustering algorithm has its own strength and weakness, one should carefully choose the right algorithm for their own research purpose.

 In this study, we have adopted the Mulguisin clustering algorithm, which has been used in particle physics for finding jet structures from the collection of particle tracks \cite{mulguisin}.
 The algorithm was modified to find clusters out of input cells in 3D space.
 It first finds the most massive cell in the input data and name it a seed.
 Then it looks for the next massive cell which will be used as a test cell.
 If the test cell is close enough to the seed, we then attach the cell to the seed and these two cells become a group.
 A group can therefore be regarded as a list of cells.
 If the distance between the test cell and the seed is longer than a certain cut length, then it becomes a new seed.
 In this study we use 1.4 kpc as out distance cut length.